yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 1. **Understanding the Tool Architecture**: Learn about the base Tool class and its functionality
 2. **Code Interpreters**: Execute Python code safely using Python and Docker interpreters
 3. **Search Tools**: Access information from the web using Wikipedia and Google search tools
+4. **File Operations**: Handle file reading and writing with special support for different file formats
+5. **Browser Automation**: Control web browsers to interact with websites and web applications
-4. **MCP Tools**: Connect to external services using the Model Context Protocol
+6. **MCP Tools**: Connect to external services using the Model Context Protocol

 By the end of this tutorial, you'll understand how to leverage these tools in your own agents and workflows.